 1. Squat to Overhead Side Reach Mobility Exercises

-In a standing position, with your feet around hip-width apart and toes pointed forward.
+In a standing position, your feet are hip-width apart, and your toes are pointed forward.
 Move into a squat position.
 Return to the starting position, reaching overhead and bending to the side.

 Squat to Overhead Side Reach Mobility Exercises.

 In the squatting position, we are working on improving the movement and range of motion in the ankles, knees, and hips.
-We are working on shoulder and spinal mobility and movement in reaching overhead and the side bend.
-Especially with side flexion with the spine moving side-to-side.
+We are working on the shoulder and spinal mobility and movement in reaching overhead and the side bend.
+Especially with side flexion with the spine moving side-to-side as a mobility exercise.

 Perform one set of 3 reps, progressing to 5 reps.
-Move in a smooth, controlled manner with a quick stop at the end with light intensity.
+Move smoothly, controlled manner with a quick stop at the end with light intensity.

 2. Down Dog to Lunge Mobility Exercises